gcallah/BookReviews/morrison.md

 admitted that the gold standard proposed by the Cunliffe Committee was novel.
 How does it make sense to describe people "clinging" to something brand new?

-In his chapter in titled "Judgment," Morrison Rights, the final "return to gold" plan actually implemented, "Norman's regime overturned centuries of practice and scuttled several of the old regime's most salient features... so far from being driven by nostalgia, Churchhill 'returned' to a reformed, modernized
+In his chapter in titled "Judgment," Morrison writes, the final "return to gold" plan actually implemented, "Norman's regime overturned centuries of practice and scuttled several of the old regime's most salient features... so far from being driven by nostalgia, Churchhill 'returned' to a reformed, modernized